lydiakatsis/tropical_forest_gunshot_classifier/README.md

 This associated data used for model training and validation (749 gunshots, and 35239 background sounds collected in tropical forest sites in Belize) is archived on Mendeley Data doi: 10.17632/x48cwz364j.1 [insert link when available]

-All scripts and workflow in this repo are based heavily on OpenSoundscape 0.5.0 http://opensoundscape.org/en/latest/, created by the Kitzes Lab.
+All scripts and workflow in this repo are based heavily on OpenSoundscape 0.5.0 http://opensoundscape.org/en/latest/, created by the Kitzes Lab at the University of Pittsburgh.

 Requirements:
 - Python 3.7